tenkowski/NEOPETS.LGBT/README.md

 1) If you are interested in the development and status of NEOPETS.LGBT, this page is for you

-2) If you 404, the page you tried to visit is probably in development. pages get developed here before they go live!
+2) If you 404, keep in mind pages get developed here before they go live!

 3) Bori Bori Bori Bori Bori Bori Bori Bori Bori Bori